storrer/todoproject/README.md

 8. Link your notes & todo pages together in a user-friendly way!
 Make hyperlinks at the bottom of each page that take you to the other page
     * So it is easy for a user to get from the to-do list to the notes and vice-versa, even if you don't know the exact URL

-## Nice work!
-Commit your work, push, and send a pull request for your TA to review!

-Nice job, you finished the challenge!